rsinno45/School_Projects/README.md

 # School_Projects
-Anything I make in school will be posted here, regardless of how simple or complex the project is.
-Some of these might be incomplete or not optimized, I will be making changes as I continue to learn.
+All of my homework assignments will be placed here, some might not be complete or optimized